tewhatuora/api-standards/docs/api-publishing/02-Components.md

 Meaningful diagrams are critical for describing the functionality of an API.
 As such, API Providers **MUST** provide diagrams that describe an API Consumer journey when interacting with the published API.

 The API provider can choose the type of diagram that best represents their API however they **SHOULD** provide UML Sequence Diagrams.
-See [Sequence Diagrams](./06-SequenceDiagrams.md)
+See [Diagrams](./Diagrams)

 The API Provider can also choose the format that these diagrams are created with however they **SHOULD** be available via a web experience.